Social Democratic Party of Bosnia and Herzegovina: Origin

-The SDP BiH has its roots in the Social Democratic Party of Bosnia and Herzegovina, founded in 1909.
+The SDP BiH has its roots in the Social Democratic Party of Bosnia and Herzegovina, founded in 1909 during the Austro-Hungarian rule.
 The party was founded by workers to defend and represent their rights and interests, and consisted of members of all ethnic groups.
 On 20 April 1920, the Social Democratic Party became part of the League of Communists of Yugoslavia.

 The SDP BiH was reestablished on 27 December 1992.
-The party was enlarged by the inclusion of the Social Democrats of BiH party to the original SDP.
+The party was enlarged by the inclusion of the Social Democrats of Bosnia and Herzegovina.

 Timeline

-In the first post-war election in Bosnia and Herzegovina in 1996, the SDP BiH appeared in a coalition with five other parties within the Joint List.
-Candidates for the Bosniak and Croat members of the Presidency, Sead Avdić and Ivo Komšić, were not elected.
+In the first post-war election in 1996, under Nijaz Duraković, the SDP BiH participated as part of the Joint List coalition.
+However, its candidates for the Presidency, Sead Avdić and Ivo Komšić, were not elected, and the party remained in opposition.

 On 6 April 1997, Zlatko Lagumdžija was elected as the SDP BiH's new president.
-In the 2000 parliamentary election, the SDP BiH won the most seats in the House of Representatives.
-On 22 February 2001, Božidar Matić was appointed Chairman of the Council of Ministers.
+A major breakthrough came in the 2000 parliamentary election, when the party won the most seats in the House of Representatives.
+This enabled the SDP BiH to enter government and lead a coalition.
+On 22 February 2001, Božidar Matić was appointed Chairman of the Council of Ministers, marking the SDP BiH’s first major role in state-level governance.

-In the 2006 general election, Željko Komšić was elected Croat member of the Presidency.
-He was re-elected in the 2010 general election.
+After losing power in the 2002 general election, the party returned to opposition, where it remained until the 2010 general election.
+In that election, the SDP BiH again became a key governing party and participated in forming governments at different levels.
+During this period, Željko Komšić, elected as the Croat member of the Presidency in 2006 and re-elected in 2010, was one of its most prominent figures.
+However, internal disagreements weakened the party, and Komšić left in 2013 to found the Democratic Front.

-On 7 December 2014, Nermin Nikšić was elected president of the party, succeeding Lagumdžija.
-On the eve of the 2020 municipal elections, the SDP BiH entered into a four-party liberal coalition alongside the parties People and Justice (NiP), Our Party (NS) and the Independent Bosnian-Herzegovinian List, colloquially known as the Four.
+Following the 2014 general election, the SDP BiH lost power and entered a period in opposition.
+On 7 December 2014, Nermin Nikšić was elected party president.

+Ahead of the 2020 municipal elections, the SDP BiH formed a broader opposition alliance known as the “Four,” together with People and Justice (NiP), Our Party (NS), and the Independent Bosnian-Herzegovinian List (NBL).
+The NBL left the coalition, so the parties left renamed themselves the Troika.

-The coalition, also supported by the Union for a Better Future and the People's European Union, announced Denis Bećirović's candidacy in the Bosnian general election on 21 May 2022, running for Presidency member and representing the Bosniaks.
-In the general election, held on 2 October 2022, Bećirović was elected to the Presidency, having obtained 57.37% of the vote.
-Following the election, the SDP BiH reached an agreement on the formation of a new government supported by the coalition of the Alliance of Independent Social Democrats, the Croatian Democratic Union, NiP, NS and the Democratic People's Alliance.
+In the 2022 general election, the coalition supported Denis Bećirović as its candidate for the Bosniak member of the Presidency.
+He went on to win the election with 57.37% of the vote.
+Following this success, the SDP BiH returned to power by participating in the formation of a new government together with several parties, including the Alliance of Independent Social Democrats and the Croatian Democratic Union.

 Ideology

-The Social Democratic Party is a centre-left democratic party.
+The Social Democratic Party is centre-left to left-wing on the political scale.
 The program vision corresponds to values and ideas of social democracy in Europe and the world.
-The SDP BiH is a civic party that is particularly interested in improving the social status of workers, rural population, students, youth, veterans, women, pensioners and citizens of Bosnia and Herzegovina in the diaspora.
+The SDP BiH is additionally anti-nationalist and multi-ethnic.